-2.0 APPLICATION AND NOTIFICATION PROCESS
+3.0 APPLICATION AND NOTIFICATION PROCESS

-- 2.1 The IET Code of Practice has been created to assist the installer in ensuring the installation of Electric Vehicle charging equipment complies with the relevant requirements of BS7671:2008 (as amended) and the Electricity Safety, Quality and Continuity Regulations 2002 (as amended). - 2.2 The installer of any LCT infrastructure shall follow the Application process when there is identified adequacy or safety concerns with the property's existing service equipment or where the post installation maximum demand is greater than 60 amps.
+- 3.1 The IET Code of Practice for Electric Vehicle Charging Equipment Installation has been created to assist the installer in ensuring the installation of electric vehicle charging equipment complies with the relevant requirements of BS7671:2008 (as amended) and the Electricity Safety, Quality and Continuity Regulations 2002 (as amended). - 3.2 The installer of any LCT infrastructure shall follow the Application process when there is identified adequacy or safety concerns with the property's existing service equipment or where the post installation maximum demand is greater than 60 amps.